 This verse (along with some others we will observe) raises serious questions about some things most of us have been emphatically taught.
 For we have had certain doctrines pushed down our throats all of our lives, which are not taught in the Scriptures.
 The influence of the doctrine of hell and eternal suffering and damnation are not only believed by church goers, but by many who don't even go to church.
 We will deal with the Greek words translated hell in the English later in this lesson.
 Yet if we understand the scope of salvation in the Scriptures, that it only includes the white race, shouldn't that cause us to at least question what we've been taught about hell and eternal damnation?
-This shakes the very foundations of the judeochristian church, as well as catholicism, who got this doctrine from the Pharisees, as the Judaean historian, who (also was a believer in Christ) was himself a Pharisee, attested in his Discourse to the Greeks concerning Hades, paragraph 6:
+This shakes the very foundations of the judeochristian church, as well as catholicism, who got this doctrine from the Pharisees, as the Judaean historian Josephus (who also was a believer in Christ) was himself a Pharisee, attested in his Discourse to the Greeks concerning Hades, paragraph 6:

 "For all men, the just as well as the unjust, shall be brought before God the word; for to him hath the Father committed all judgment; and he in order to fulfill the will of his Father, shall come as judge, whom we call Christ.
 For Minos and Rhadmanthus are not the judges, as you Greeks do suppose, but he whom God even the Father hath glorified; concerning whom we have elsewhere given a more particular account, for the sake of those who seek after truth.
 This person, exercising the righteous judgment of the Father towards all men, hath prepared a just sentence for everyone, according to his works; at whose judgment seat when all men, and angels, and demons shall stand, they will send forth one voice, and say, just is thy judgment; the rejoinder to which will bring a just sentence upon both parties, by giving justly to those that have done well in everlasting fruition; but allotting to the lovers of wicked works eternal punishment.
-To these belong the unquenchable fire, and that without end, and a certain fiery worm never dying, and not destroying the body, but continuing its eruption out of the body with never-ceasing grief; never will sleep give ease to these men, not will the night afford them comfort; death will not free them from their punishment, nor will the interceding prayers of their kindred profit them; for the just are no longer seen by them, nor are they thought worthy of remembrance."
+To these belong the unquenchable fire, and that without end, and a certain fiery worm never dying, and not destroying the body, but continuing its eruption out of the body with never-ceasing grief; never will sleep give ease to these men, nor will the night afford them comfort; death will not free them from their punishment, nor will the interceding prayers of their kindred profit them; for the just are no longer seen by them, nor are they thought worthy of remembrance."

 This is similar to what we've been taught, though we heard it with more emphasis and emotions being used as a scare tactic to get us to conform to religious systems, based on fear.
 We must therefore look at this with gravity, if we are ever to distinguish between the plain truth of the Scriptures versus the traditions of men.

 According to the verse above in I Corinthians chapter 3, if when God judges our works and they are all deemed unacceptable, we "shall suffer" or experience "loss" because we had our whole lives to get something done for God and failed.
-What disappontment and shame one will experience who finally realizes they wasted their entire life.
+What disappointment and shame one will experience who finally realizes they wasted their entire life.
 Yet notice, the loss is not of their soul or spirit, going to hell, or having to spend eternity without salvation, but the loss of rewards, for it says, "but he himself shall be saved; yet so as by fire."
 How is this even possible, given all the preaching many of us have spent most of our lives listening to and believing concerning hell?!
 For most of us have heard it said repeatedly how if a person leaves this world without making a profession of faith or has failed to be conformed to whatever formula your particular denomination prescribes, they will spend eternity burning in hell.
-What Paul is saying, is even though an Israelite has no evidence or works which stand after they are judged, they will still be saved.
+What Paul is saying is that even though an Israelite has no evidence or works which stand after they are judged, they will still be saved.